-The Faith Communities today 2010 national data set brings together the 26 individual surveys of congregations.
-Twenty-four were conducted by or for partner denominations and faith groups, representing 32 of the country’s largest denominations and traditions.
-The Cooperative Congregations Studies Partnership (CCSP) developed a common core questionnaire of just over 150 questions consisting of items from the FACT2000 , FACT2005 and FACT2008 surveys, plus a section on the 2008 recession.
+The Faith Communities today 2010 national data set brought together 26 individual surveys of congregations.
+24 were conducted by or for partner denominations and faith groups, representing 32 of the country’s largest denominations and traditions.
+The Cooperative Congregational Studies Partnership (CCSP) developed a common core questionnaire of just over 150 questions consisting of items from the FACT 2000 , FACT 2005 and FACT 2008 surveys, plus a section on the 2008 recession.

-Using the common questionnaire, CCSP partners conducted their own, typically by mail or online, surveys of a representative, random national sample of their own congregations.
-Usually a congregationís leader completed the questionnaire.
+Using the common questionnaire, CCSP partners conducted their own (typically by mail or online) surveys of a representative random national sample of their own congregations.
+Usually a congregation’s leader completed the questionnaire.
 CCSP also conducted a national survey of nondenominational congregations based on a random sample drawn from several mailing and marketing lists purchased from national vendors.
 Finally, CCSP contracted with a denominational agency to survey a sample of non-partner denomination congregations, also based on a random sample drawn from several mailing and marketing lists.